 All instruments used for body art procedures shall remain stored in sterile packages until just prior to the performance of a body art procedure.
 After sterilization, the instruments used in body art procedures shall be stored in a dry, clean cabinet or other tightly covered container reserved for the storage of such instruments.

-Sterile instruments may not be used if the package has been breached or after the expiration date without first repackaging and resterilizing.
+Sterile instruments may not be used if the package has been breached or after the expiration date without first repackaging and re-sterilizing.

 If the body art establishment uses only single-use, disposable instruments and products, and uses sterile supplies, an autoclave shall not be required.